 Health is not merely the absence of disease or disability.
 In a broader sense, it encompasses physical, mental, spiritual, social, and cultural well-being.
 From a scientific perspective, the ability to function properly is also integral to the concept of health.
 (1, 2).
-In contemporary dentistry, attention is not only given to the physical and pathological aspects of diseases and oral hygiene but also to the socio-economic psychological consequences, patient and satisfaction, and the oral dental and health-related quality of life (3).
-The concept of Oral Health-Related Quality of Life (OHRQoL), introduced as a multi-dimensional construct physical, social. encompassing and psychological dimensions, has gained increasing significance (4).
-This concept indicates how much a person is satisfied with his or her mouth and teeth status and how much his or her performance has been affected by this condition (5).OHRQoL is crucial in children since oral and dental diseases are very common in children and the problems caused by such diseases, especially tooth pain or appearance problems, negatively affect their current and future quality of life, and can affect their daily activities, such sleeping, feeding, as playing, social participation, and education (6, 7).
+In contemporary dentistry, attention is not only given to the physical and pathological aspects of diseases and oral hygiene but also to the socio-economic psychological consequences, satisfaction, and the oral and dental health-related quality of life (3).
+The concept of Oral Health-Related Quality of Life (OHRQoL), introduced as a multi-dimensional construct physical, social. encompassing psychological dimensions, has gained increasing significance (4).
+This concept indicates how much a person is satisfied with his or her mouth and teeth status and how much his or her performance has been affected by this condition (5).OHRQoL is crucial in children since oral and dental diseases are very common in children and the problems caused by such diseases, especially tooth pain or appearance problems, negatively affect their current and future quality of life, and can affect their daily activities, such playing, sleeping, feeding, participation, and education (6, 7).